BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-copy.md

 * Understand player/game interactions, define models, and perform playtests, task flow, and UI specifications.
 * Oversee the player onboarding process, from high-level design to tutorial implementation, taking into account accessibility, progression, and player research results.

-## What is your profile?
+## Your profile

 **Required experience & skills**

 * About 5 years of practical UX design experience in games or game-related projects
-* Able to create compelling icons
+* Skill in producing compelling icons
+* Excellence in graphic design, artful use of fonts and typography
 * User-oriented with strong creative skills
 * Good knowledge of ergonomic principles applied to VR video games and interaction
 * Strong interest in communication, with a sense of autonomy, attention to detail, and robust organizational skills